Regis Philbin: Guest appearances

 Philbin made regular guest appearances on Late Show with David Letterman.
 He was often introduced by Letterman as "Regis Lee Philbin", a play on his former morning co-host, Kathie Lee Gifford.
 He also appeared on other late-night talk shows; such as Jimmy Kimmel Live!, Late Night with Conan O'Brien, The Late Late Show with Craig Ferguson, and Late Night with Jimmy Fallon.

 Philbin appeared on the sitcoms Spin City, How I Met Your Mother, Mad About You, Hope & Faith, Seinfeld, and The Fresh Prince of Bel-Air, as well as the sketch-comedy programs The Dana Carvey Show, Mad TV, and The Larry Sanders Show.
 He appeared in an episode of The Big Valley called "The Challenge" which first aired on March 18, 1968.
 In 1970, he appeared in an episode of the ABC crime drama The Silent Force, and also in an episode of the series That Girl.

 In 1991, Philbin was a celebrity guest at WrestleMania VII in Los Angeles, commenting on the main event between Hulk Hogan and Sgt.
 Slaughter.

 In 1998, Philbin made an appearance in Disney's Hercules as the voice of the mythical monster Typhon; Kathie Lee Gifford was also present as the voice of Typhon's mate, Echidna.

 On December 25, 2000, Philbin appeared as a panelist on the first season championship game of the ESPN game show 2 Minute Drill.

-On February 28, 2004, Philbin guest-starred in a Lilo & Stitch: The Series episode called "Drowsy".
+On February 28, 2004, Philbin guest-starred in the Lilo & Stitch: The Series episode "Drowsy".

 On May 15, 2006, Philbin appeared as a special guest, alongside Howie Mandel, for a two-hour special episode of Deal or No Deal on NBC.